aherne/oauth2client/README.md

 ## Installation

-This library is fully PSR-4 compliant and only requires PHP7.1+ interpreter + cURL extension.
+This library is fully PSR-4 compliant and only requires PHP7.1+ interpreter + SimpleXML & cURL extension.
 For installation run:

 ```console
 composer require lucinda/oauth2-client